 Normal Blood Flow to the Brain at Night

 Studies have proven that cerebral blood flow reduces 25 to 44% during deep sleep.

-A lot of healing takes place in our body during sleep.
+A lot of healing takes place in our bodies during sleep.
 Growth hormones and blood flow are two major factors that aid this recovery process.

-When we are sleeping, our body and brain are at rest.
+When we are sleeping, our bodies and brain are at rest.
 Our overall energy consumption is lowered during this time.
-Our body then uses its energy stores to repair and restore our bones, muscles and other tissues that need the attention.
+Our body then uses its energy stores to repair and restore our bones, muscles, and other tissues that need attention.
 More blood is sent into these areas to help with this healing process.

 When we sleep with our head to the north, we are increasing the blood flow to the brain – opposite to what is required by our body at that time.
 We are interrupting the healing process that should be occurring in our body during the sleep cycles by disrupting the blood flow to the sites of healing.